-Students preferred name will be allowed to be used in lieu of their legal name on class rosters, college park rosters, student identification cards, diplomas and where legal name is not required.
+The student's preferred name will be used in lieu of their legal name on class rosters, College Park rosters, student identification cards, diplomas and other locations where the legal name is not required.

-Students' legal name will be used on transcripts, state or federal reports, payroll documents, financial aid, enrollment and degree verification, official lists of students available to the public and other records where the student's legal name is required by law or Mineral Area College policy.
+A student's legal name will be used on transcripts, state or federal reports, payroll documents, financial aid, enrollment and degree verification, official lists of students available to the public and other records where the student's legal name is required by law or Mineral Area College policy.

-Family Rights and Privacy Act (FERPA) allows for a student's name, including the preferred name, to be disclosed to the public as directory information unless the student submits a FERPA restriction form to the Registrar's Office.
+Family Educational Rights and Privacy Act (FERPA) allows for a student's name, including the preferred name, to be disclosed to the public as directory information unless the student submits a FERPA restriction form to the Registrar's Office.

-Students may change their legal name by submitting a Name Change form along with a copy of court documentation to the Registrar's Office for processing.
+Students may change their legal name used by the college by submitting a Name Change Form along with a copy of court documentation to the Registrar's Office.